 Country houses and royal castles characterized the development of the 18th century.
 The Great Deer Park is located in the middle of the municipality and includes the Hermitage Hunting Lodge and the par force hunting system, which is part of the UNESCO world heritage list.

 The modern suburban municipality started to develop on the 1930s, where many new residential areas were constructed.
 Today most industrial companies have been replaced by knowledge-intensive companies.
-Together with DTU (the Technical University of Denmark), established in the 1960s, the knowledge-intensive companies support the Lyngby-Taarbæk City of Knowledge with a lot of jobs.
+Together with DTU (the Technical University of Denmark), established in the 1960s, the knowledge-intensive companies support Science City with a lot of jobs.